 - O2.1: Quantify coastal erosion retreat rates using high-resolution remotely-sensed products at target regions.
 O2.2: Quantify lateral fluxes of carbon, nutrients and contaminants from coastal erosion and watersheds.
 O2.3: Establish a pan-arctic sediment, carbon and nutrient budget for the nearshore zone.

-Dr. Jorien E. Vonk, Faculty of Science, Earth and Climate, Vrije Universiteit Amsterdam
+Associate Prof. Jorien E. Vonk, Faculty of Science, Earth and Climate, Vrije Universiteit Amsterdam

 Description of deliverables